-Table 13.1 Common GemStone Event Exceptions
+Table 14.1 Common GemStone Event Exceptions

 Exception class Legacy symbol (and number) Description ObjectsCommittedNotification #rtErrSignalCommit (6008) An element of the notify set was committed and added to the signaled objects set.
 This error is received only if you have executed either System enableSignaledObjectsError or ObjectsCommittedNotification enableSignalling InterSessionSignal #rtErrSignalGemStoneSession (6010) Your session received a signal from another GemStone session.
 This error is received only if you have executed either System enableSignaledGemstoneSessionError or InterSessionSignal enableSignalling.
 InterSessionSignal arguments: 1.
 The session ID of the session that sent the signal.
 2. An integer representing the signal.
 3. A message string.
-AlmostOutOfMemory #rtErrSignalAlmostOutOfMemory (6013) Temporary object memory for the session is almost full.
+AlmostOutOfMemory #rtErrSignalAlmostOutOfMemory (6012) Temporary object memory for the session is almost full.
 The error is deferred if in user action or index maintenance.
-This error is enabled by default, but the default handler has no action.
-After a signal is received, it must be reenabled using System enableAlmostOutOfMemoryError or AlmostOutOfMemory enable.
+This error is enabled by default, but has no effect; you must also execute AlmostOutOfMemory enableNotification, or set a default handler.
+After a signal is received, it must be reenabled using AlmostOutOfMemory enable.
+AlmostOutOfMemoryError (6013) Temporary object memory for the session is almost full.
+The error is deferred if in user action or index maintenance.
+This error is not enabled by default.
+After a signal is received, it must be reenabled using AlmostOutOfMemoryError enable.
 RepositoryError #rtErrTranlogDirFull (2339) All available transaction log directories or partitions are full.
 This error is received if you are DataCurator or SystemUser, otherwise only if you have executed System enableSignalTranlogsFull.
 RepositoryViewLost #abortErrLostOtRoot (3031) While running outside a transaction, Stone requested Gem to abort.
 Gem did not respond in the allocated time, and Stone was forced to revoke access to the object table.